ciacob/maidens/README.md

 > You can save time by using **Templates** and **Presets**, so that you can easily reclaim score setups and generator configurations you frequently use.

-There is also an extensive online [program documentation](https://maidens.claudius-iacob.eu/cms/doc/) that you are encouraged to read (in fact, you should if you want to get the most from MAIDENS).
+There is also an extensive online [program documentation](https://github.com/ciacob/maidens/wiki) that you are encouraged to read (in fact, you should, if you want to get the most from MAIDENS).